A workshop by Hayes Theatre Co and Contemporary Asian Australian Performance (CAAP)

 Hayes is thrilled to announce a new opportunity for Asian Australian artists and their collaborators, interested in writing and composing for musical theatre.

-Hilary Bell, Yve Blake, Dean Bryant, Lisa Campbell, Hugo Chiarella, Greta Gertler Gold, Jay Kuo, Max Lambert, Naomi Livingston, Laura Murphy, Eddie Perfect, Paige Rattray, Sonya Suares, Annette Shun Wah and Darren Yap
+Guest presenters include: Hilary Bell, Casey Bennetto, Yve Blake, Dean Bryant, Lisa Campbell, Hugo Chiarella, Carmel Dean, Greta Gertler Gold, Jay Kuo, Max Lambert, Michael K. Lee, Naomi Livingston, Laura Murphy, Eddie Perfect, Paige Rattray, Sonya Suares, Annette Shun Wah, Katherine Thomson and Darren Yap

 ABOUT OUR FACILITATOR

 Kenneth Moraleda is an actor, director, writer and creative producer of Filipino descent.

 His many years of involvement with CAAP Programs include as writer: Lotus Salon and Lotus First Draft programs, as resident artist: STC/CAAP Directing Initiative and recently project facilitator: CAAP Artist Lab.